Arxa/text_adventure_game/README.md

 3. If all goes well, Enjoy!

-- I am gladly looking forward to hear your opinions/suggestions about this application.
+I am gladly looking forward to hear your opinions/suggestions about this application.

-Thank you.

-Arxa,
 - June 2015, Thessaloniki, Greece
+- Arxa